obonaventure/cnp3/book-2nd/protocols/rpc.rst

 The second subproblem is how to reach the callee.
 A simple solution to this problem is to make sure that the callee listens on a specific port on the remote machine and then exchange information with this server process.
 This is the solution chosen for JSON-RPC [JSON-RPC2]_.
 JSON-RPC can be used over the connectionless or the connection-oriented transport.
 A JSON-RPC request contains the following information :

  - `jsonrpc`: a string indicating the version of the protocol used.
 This is important to allow the protocol to evolve in the future.
- - `method`: a string that contains the name of the procedure which is invoked
+ - `method`: a string that contains the name of the procedure which is invoked.
- - `params`: a structure that contains the values of the parameters that are passed to the method
+ - `params`: a structure that contains the values of the parameters that are passed to the method.
- - `id`: an identifier chosen by the caller
+ - `id`: an identifier chosen by the caller.

 The JSON-RPC is encoded as a JSON object.
 For example, the example below shows an invokation of a method called `sum` with `1` and `3` as parameters.